-We are pleased to submit the results of the retiree health benefits actuarial valuation of the Retirement System for Employees of the City of Cincinnati prepared as of December 31, 2013.
-The purpose of this report is to provide a summary of the funded status of the System as of December 31, 2013, to recommend rates of contribution, and to provide accounting information under Governmental Accounting Standards Board Statements No. 43 and No. 45 (GASB 43 and 45).
+We are pleased to submit the results of the retiree health benefits actuarial valuation of the Retirement System for Employees of the City of Cincinnati (System) prepared as of December 31, 2014.
+The purpose of this report is to provide a summary of the funded status of the System as of December 31, 2014, to recommend rates of contribution, and to provide accounting information under Governmental Accounting Standards Board Statements No. 43 and No. 45 (GASB 43 and 45).

-On the basis of the valuation, it is recommended that employer contributions to the System be set at a rate of 0.90% of payroll (approximately \$1,404,000) for the City's fiscal year ending June 30, 2015.
+On the basis of the valuation, the employer Annual Required Contribution (ARC) of the System is a rate of -2.12% of payroll (approximately -\$3,346,000) for the City's fiscal year ending June 30, 2016.
+It is our recommendation the employer contributions to the System be set at the normal cost rate of 3.67% of payroll (approximately \$5,792,000) for the City's fiscal year ending June 30, 2016.
 The retiree health benefits of the System are included in the calculated contribution rate which is developed using the entry age cost method.
 Five-year smoothed market value of plan assets is used for the actuarial value of assets.
 Gains and losses are reflected in the unfunded accrued liability that is being amortized by regular annual contributions within a 30-year period.